nautilusrobot/blog/_posts/2025-01-26-project detail.md

 This device can continuously recycle oil and can be installed on boats, floating platforms, or any other stable, flat surfaces.
 The absorbent belt costs only $10 per kilogram and can be reused up to 10 times before its performance starts to decline.

 We built the lego version of the model based on our design.
-We also confirm with Dr. Dean Wang (Mechanical Engineering, OUS) to make sure this will works in real world.
+We also confirm with Dr. Dean Wang (Mechanical Engineering, OSU) to make sure this will works in real world.

 ![Lego](https://raw.githubusercontent.com/nautilusrobot/blog/master/assets/images/post_img/20251_26_post_7.JPG)